For residents of Massachusetts, medical malpractice and its deadly consequences may be even closer to home than they think.

 Some doctors have responded to the FDA’s findings defensively.
 Dr. Elizabeth Mort, senior vice president of quality and safety at Mass General, said the FDA is “widening the net” of requirements on hospitals, making hospitals report more and more types of incidents they weren’t previously required to identify.

 Though this may be the case, it doesn’t excuse the appalling frequency with which medical malpractice occurs in American hospitals.
 When suffering men and women go to a hospital, they deserve to be helped, not given further illnesses and injuries.
-If victims of medical malpractice can’t be cured, then at the very least they deserve the opportunity to pursue justice.

 Unfortunately, medical error may very well continue to be a major cause of death and injury in the U.S. A small source of comfort is that the FDA and other agencies are working to root out the sources of this tragedy and prevent more innocent people from becoming victims.